Frequently asked questions

 Q. How many different types of eligible exams can I submit into the Competition?

 A. During the Qualifying Round, a Student can participate in MULTIPLE Exam tracks.
-For example, they can submit an Excel 2016 and Excel 2019 Exam.
+For example, they can submit a Microsoft Excel (Office 2016) and Microsoft Excel (Microsoft 365 Apps and Office 2019).
 However, if they qualify to participate in the U.S. National Championship, they can only compete in only ONE Exam track.

 Q. How much does it cost to attend the MOS U.S. National Championship?